Mutual Exclusion

 s.release();

-The idea is that the thread will block on the semaphore if the maximum number of threads have already successfully "acquired."
-When a thread does a "release" then one of the block threads will wake up (meaning the acquire call finally returns).
+The idea is that the thread will block on the semaphore if the maximum number of threads have already successfully acquired.
+When a thread releases, then one of the block threads will wake up from its acquisition request.

 The internal implementation is something like this: